! --- Added by M on October 11 2021--->

-If you or someone close to you has been diagnosed with Dupuytren's contracture then there’s no need to panic.
-It is not a life-threatening condition and there are ways to control its spread.
+If you or someone close to you has been diagnosed with Dupuytren's contracture, there is good news.
+This is not a life-threatening condition and there are ways to control the symptoms.

-If you follow our previous blogs, we have explained the causes of Dupuytren's contracture in detail.
+If you've read our previous blogs, we detailed the causes of Dupuytren's contracture.

-According to experts, it is a hereditary disease, hence there’s nothing you can do to prevent it from happening.
-But, you can take steps to stop it from spreading by paying attention to what’s causing it to spread.
+According to experts, it's a hereditary disease so there’s nothing you can do to stop it from happening.
+But you can take steps to prevent it from spreading by paying attention to what makes it worse.

-Sadly, not much is known about this disease but here are some reasons that can cause it to grow rapidly:
+Sadly, researchers don't know much about this disease but they have identified some triggers that can cause it to grow rapidly:

-Reports suggest thatdrinking and smoking can aggravate the situation.
-Smoking is considered a bigger culprit than drinking as people who smoke are more likely to have the condition.
+Reports suggest thatdrinking and smoking can aggravate Dupuytren's.
+Smoking is considered a bigger culprit than drinking, since people who smoke are more likely to have this condition.

-Since Dupuytren’s disease is a progressive fibrotic condition, some experts believe that consuming certain medicinescan cause it to worsen.
-However, there isn’t enough research work to prove the connection between medicines and this disease.
+Since Dupuytren’s is a progressive fibrotic condition, some experts believe that certain medicines can make it worse.
+This is just a theory, and there isn’t enough research that proves the connection between medicine and this disease.

-Trauma, high blood pressure, diabetes, and epilepsy are linked to Dupuytren's contracture.
-Reports indicate that the condition worsens when blood flow to the hand goes above the normal limit, which is a common occurrence in some diseases.
+High blood pressure, diabetes, and epilepsy are linked to Dupuytren's contracture.
+Studies also show that trauma or other forms of injury to the hand can lead this condition to develop.
+Reports indicate that the condition worsens when blood flow to the hand exceeds the normal limit, which is a common occurrence in some diseases.

-If you have one or more of such conditions then keeping them under control can help reduce the growth of Dupuytren's disease.
+If you have one or more of these conditions, keeping them under control can help slow down Dupuytren's Contracture.

-Since not much is known about the condition yet, working on the above-mentioned points may not be enough to stop it from spreading.
-Even if you’re able to prevent it from worsening, the tips mentioned above will not be able to reverse the condition.
+Since people don't know much about the root cause of this condition, working on the areas above may or may not be enough to stop the spread.
+Even if you are successful in slowing down Dupuytren's Contracture and have prevented it from worsening, you will not be able to entirely reverse symptoms.